 - We may wiggle the Tofflemire too much as we loosen the band, breaking the marginal ridge.

-The last two points that I made in a post 3 weeks ago are closely related and don’t need much explanation.
+The last two points that I made in a previous post are closely related and do not need much explanation.
 I deal with this in some of my videos as well.
 Wiggling the Tofflemire or trying to separate the band from the Tofflemire and accidentally slipping in the process can break a marginal ridge.
 Also, holding the band too firmly with your finger can break a ridge.
 You will want to be extra careful during the initial set phase.

 Watch your timing.
 Know your product.
 3.5 minutes is usually safe for condensing slow set amalgam unless there is humidity. (this is for one spill) If you plan to mix another spill, your timing on this will need to be well thought out.
 Do so quickly. (at about 2 minutes, mix another spill and condense within about 5 minutes total.)
 More on this in the member’s area….